TechGrounds-Cloud8/cloud8-yismailmo/Week_3_work/SEC05.md

 **Difference between Public keys and private keys**:

-*Puclic keys* can be looked up by everyone anyone  and share it widely.
+*Puclic keys* can be looked up by everyone and share it widely.
 In asymmetric encryption, public keys can be shared with everyone in the system.
 Once the sender has the public key, he uses it to encrypt his message.

 *Private keys*  can be seen as  the key to the front door of a business where only you have a copy.

-So a message encrypted with the public key cannot be decrypted without using the corresponding private key.
+Together, the publi/private keys help to ensure the security of the exchanged data.

 ![publ-to-priv-encry](../00_includes/end-to-end-encryption.png)